ethereum/RIPs/RIP_RIGID.md

-### 6.3 RIGID Registry Interface
+### 6.3 Onchain RIGID Registry Interface

 The registry interface facilitates broader interoperability by standardizing access to RIGID declarations from many rollups.
 This interface applies to onchain declarations.
-Context variable and token metadata are resolved from an offchain canonical registry, not part of this interface.
+Context variable and token metadata are resolved from an offchain registry (section 6.1), not part of this interface.